 Advantages of Futures Bets

-Unless you’re making some outrageous single game predictions, there’s very few ‘one item’ bets that will earn you a payday like futures will.
-You’ll be highly rewarded for a correct choice and receive a nice ego boost to boot.
+Unless you’re making some outrageous single game predictions, moneylines and other straight bets rarely earn you a payday like futures bets potentially can.
+You can be rewarded handsomely for a correct choice and receive a nice ego boost to boot.

 Disadvantages of Futures Bets

 A glaring issue with futures betting is that it’ll likely take months for the bet to pay off.
 Depending on your bankroll, this could mean less in-season betting options.
 Plain and simple, they’re just tough to hit.
-There are so many factors that come into play regardless of what you choose – even a well-researched and thoughtful pick can wind up fruitless if the cards don’t go your way.
+There are so many factors that come into play regardless of what you choose – even a well-researched and thoughtful pick can wind up fruitless if the injury bug hits.

 Hedging Futures Bets

-Hedging is the act of making a secondary wager that would offset any losses you might face on your initial bet.
-Because of the wide variety of options and odd changes within futures, it's a fantastic option to give your long-shot bets a safe cushion.
+Hedging is the act of making a secondary wager to offset losses from your initial bet.
+Because of the wide variety of options and odds changes within futures, it's a fantastic option to give your long-shot bets a safe cushion.

 When the season is coming to a close, the odds for a given contest will tighten up to reflect the updated value of each option.
 If your selection is the current favorite, it’d do you well to research other options and hedge your bet with an opposing team.